Growth

 If your child’s height is at the 50th percentile, he or she is right in the middle of the normal range.

-If a child’s height is at the 85th percentile, it means that he or she is taller than 85% of children of the same age and sex.
+If a child’s height is at the 90th percentile, it means that he or she is taller than 90% of children of the same age and sex.

-If a child’s height is at the 15th percentile, it means that he or she is taller than 15% of children of the same age and sex.
+If a child’s height is at the 10th percentile, it means that he or she is taller than 10% of children of the same age and sex.

 What does abnormal growth look like?

 Deviations from normal growth may be an early sign of a medical problem and should be discussed with your doctor.
-Prompt diagnosis and treatment the underlying cause provides the best chance to normalize growth and to achieve his or her full potential adult height.5
+Prompt diagnosis and treatment of the underlying cause provides the best chance to normalize growth and to achieve his or her full potential adult height.5

 Poor growth occurs when a child’s growth curve flattens or moves away from its expected path to below the lowest percentile.